-THE KITCHEN RIOTS New Works Festival Set for Abingdon Theatre, 10/4-6
+THE KITCHEN RIOTS New Works Festival Set for Abingdon Theatre, Now thru 10/6

-The Kitchen Riots, a three-night festival of new works in dance, music, and theatre, will play the Abingdon Theatre on October 4, 5, and 6, 2012.
+The Kitchen Riots, a three-night festival of new works in dance, music, and theatre, will play the Abingdon Theatre tonight, October 4, 5, and 6, 2012.

 The festival, which is being produced by Purple Threads Ensemble (Dear Mr. Rosan, Cherry Lane Theatre), invites the audience to “Journey with us through powerful stories of hope and transformation as, together, we explore our shared humanity.
 What will you discover?”